SixLabors/docs/articles/imagesharp/imageformats.md

 - GIF is mainly useful for simple palette-based animation and legacy compatibility.
 - WebP covers lossy, lossless, transparency, and animation in one format family.
 - TIFF is primarily for archival, print, interchange, and imaging-pipeline workflows.
+- OpenEXR is the format to consider for HDR and higher-precision imaging pipelines.

 Another way to think about it:

 - Lossy formats: JPEG, lossy WebP.
 - Lossless formats: PNG, lossless WebP, TIFF, QOI, BMP.
+- Higher-precision and HDR workflows: OpenEXR and TIFF.
 - Transparency-friendly formats: PNG, WebP, TIFF, TGA, QOI.
 - Animation-friendly formats: GIF, animated PNG workflows through [`PngEncoder`](xref:SixLabors.ImageSharp.Formats.Png.PngEncoder), and animated WebP.